 Asterousia Mountains are the southernmost range in Greece, located on the south side of Heraklion Prefecture.
-It is a narrow range, shaped between Messara plain and the Libyan Sea.
+It is a narrow range, shaped between Messara plain and the South Cretan Sea.
 Starting on the east from Anapodaris river, it ends in the tip of Messara, Lithino Cape.

 The average altitude of Asteroussia is not very high (<1250m), but access is quite tough because the terrain is very rugged, with many gorges and canyons.
 Asterousia main features are the warm temperatures, rare rainfalls and very low vegetation.
 The few trees that are struggling to grow are eaten by the hungry goats that are destroying everything.
 Bare mountains, sharp rocks and steep cliffs, falling in the sea, give an eerie character to the entire region making these landscapes unique in Europe.